chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 };
 ```

 ⛔ **DO NOT** use `Partial<T>` unless absolutely required.
-This would be similar to abusing the as keyword to map types.
+This would be similar to abusing the `as` keyword to map types.

-> ℹ `as` should hardly be used unless 'type inference' is indeed intended for instance if you receive something from a 3rd party lib such as a value on an event and you know the type and want TS to infer that then such would arguably be a valid casesfor as but can still actually be avoided.
+> ℹ `as` should hardly be used unless 'type inference' is indeed intended for instance if you receive something from a 3rd party lib such as a value on an event and you know the type and want TS to infer that then such would arguably be a valid case for `as` but can still actually be avoided.

 ⛔ **DO NOT** favor the use of indexes when working with arrays if avoidable.
-Using an exmaple with axios responses, while type inference can help pinpoint when wrong index is used, there are a lot of edge cases where this would not help out.
+Using an example with Axios responses, while type inference can help pinpoint when the wrong index is used, there are a lot of edge cases where this would not help out.

 ```typescript
 useHook(() => {